FUNDING AND AWARDS

 For more information, or for questions about the program, visit the Governor's Teaching fellows site at the Institute of Higher Education at the University of Georgia.

 Over the course of the academic year, fellows attend six unique three-day seminars while also engaging in a course design/redesign or other instructional improvement project.
 The seminars, which are held on the University of Georgia campus, are highly interactive.
-They include a combination of structured instructional and faculty development activities as well as self-directed activities designed to meet their individual needs.
-Fellows receive a stipend for each day of full participation on campus to assist with travel expenses and meals.
-Lodging is provided by the Governor's Teaching Fellows Program.
+The highly interactive seminars, which are held on the University of Georgia campus, focus on teaching practices, faculty development, and course design.
+Selected fellows will receive hotel accommodations, meals, and per diem funds to participate in the program.
+The program dates for the Academic Year are:

 Past Recipients